Essential knowledge and skills for systematic competitor and market intelligence

 - Understanding of the nature of intelligence as well as its limits and the potential for competitive advantage.

-- Benchmarking of your own CI activities against state-of-the-art best practice.
+- Benchmarking of your own competitive/market intelligence activities against state-of-the-art best practice.

 - A sound basis for mastering the full body of knowledge of competitive intelligence.